Innmind/documentation/docs/getting-started/operating-system/http.md

 1. see [`innmind/json`](../../packages.md#json)

-Here we send some json must you can send anything you want.
+Here we send some json but you can send anything you want.

 The body of a `Request`, and a `Response`, is expressed via the `Content` class from the filesystem abstraction.
 This means that it can contain any valid file content.